Companies

 Broadcom

 Broadcom Inc. is an American multinational designer, developer, manufacturer, and global supplier of semiconductor and infrastructure software products serving data center, networking, software, broadband, wireless, storage, and industrial markets.
 Headquartered in Palo Alto, California, with Tan Hock Eng as president and CEO, it derives 58% of its 2025 revenue from semiconductors and 42% from infrastructure software products and services.
 Avago Technologies acquired Broadcom Corporation in January 2016, changing its name to Broadcom Limited (ticker AVGO; BRCM retired) before becoming Broadcom Inc. in November 2017.
-In December 2024, it became the 12th company to surpass a $1 trillion market cap.
+In December 2024, it became the 12th company to surpass a $1 trillion market cap, and in April 2026, it surpassed $2 trillion, becoming the sixth company in history to do so.
 As of 2025, amid the AI boom, Broadcom ranks among the largest global companies and is considered part of the Big Tech 'Magnificent Seven' group, replacing Tesla.

 Cadence